Swuib/alyra-02-voting-Unit-tests/Readme.md

 ## result obtained :

 ```
     Contract: Voting
-    Complete test :
+    Complete test v2 (good pratique):
       Smart contract owner test :
-        ✓ should define the owner of the smart contract (33ms)
+        ✓ should define the owner of the smart contract (38ms)
-        ✓ should define that the user is not the owner of the smartcontract (26ms)
+        ✓ should define that the user is not the owner of the smartcontract (41ms)
       Add Voters test :
         tallyVotes() before addVoter() test :
-          ✓ should define that the user is not allowed to interact with the function (692ms)
+          ✓ should define that the user is not allowed to interact with the function (731ms)
-          ✓ should revert because the proposal phase tally Votes is not open (40ms)
+          ✓ should revert because the proposal phase tally Votes is not open (137ms)
         addVoter() test :
-          ✓ should define that the user is not allowed to interact with the function (40ms)
+          ✓ should define that the user is not allowed to interact with the function (57ms)
-          ✓ should test voter registration emit the proper event (761ms, 188080 gas)
+          ✓ should test voter registration emit the proper event (842ms, 188080 gas)
+          addVoter votertwice and ProposalsRegistrationStarted :
-          ✓ should not add a voter twice (51ms)
+            ✓ should not add a voter twice (40ms)
-          ✓ should must verify that the Workflow Status is ProposalsRegistrationStarted (81ms)
+            ✓ should must verify that the Workflow Status is ProposalsRegistrationStarted (30ms)
       getVoter() test :
-        ✓ should check only voters (39ms)
+        ✓ should check only voters (53ms)
-        ✓ should properly register a voter (88ms)
+        ✓ should properly register a voter (52ms)
       Proposals Registering test :
         addProposal() before startProposalsRegistering() test :
-          ✓ should revert because the proposal phase is not yet open (43ms)
+          ✓ should revert because the proposal phase is not yet open (49ms)
         startProposalsRegistering() test :
-          ✓ should define that the user is not allowed to interact with the function (41ms)
+          ✓ should define that the user is not allowed to interact with the function (35ms)
-          ✓ should must verify that the Workflow Status Change (230ms, 89132 gas)
+          ✓ should must verify that the Workflow Status Change (185ms, 89132 gas)
         getOneProposal() GENESIS test :
-          ✓ should check only voters (27ms)
+          ✓ should check only voters (35ms)
-          ✓ should must verify that the GENESIS proposal has been inserted into the proposal table was entered at the time of the state change (36ms)
+          ✓ should must verify that the GENESIS proposal has been inserted into the proposal table was entered at the time of the state change (47ms)
         addProposal() test :
-          ✓ should check only voters (47ms)
+          ✓ should check only voters (43ms)
-          ✓ should check that the proposal sent is not empty (36ms)
+          ✓ should check that the proposal sent is not empty (47ms)
-          ✓ should check that the proposal has been sent (1022ms, 221920 gas)
+          ✓ should check that the proposal has been sent (198ms, 55480 gas)
           getOneProposal() test :
-            ✓ should must verify that the proposal has been inserted in the proposal table (30ms)
+            ✓ should must verify that the proposal has been inserted in the proposal table (47ms)
         startVotingSession() before endProposalsRegistering() test :
-          ✓ should define that the user is not allowed to interact with the function (31ms)
+          ✓ should define that the user is not allowed to interact with the function (38ms)
-          ✓ should revert because the roposals phase is not finished (25ms)
+          ✓ should revert because the roposals phase is not finished (34ms)
         endProposalsRegistering() test :
-          ✓ should define that the user is not allowed to interact with the function (33ms)
+          ✓ should define that the user is not allowed to interact with the function (36ms)
-          ✓ should must verify that the Workflow Status Change (143ms, 30799 gas)
+          ✓ should must verify that the Workflow Status Change (159ms, 30799 gas)
-          ✓ should must verify that the Workflow Status is endProposalsRegistering (24ms)
         startVotingSession() after endProposalsRegistering() test :
+          ✓ should must verify that the Workflow Status is endProposalsRegistering (83ms)
-          ✓ should define that the user is not allowed to interact with the function (28ms)
+          ✓ should define that the user is not allowed to interact with the function (41ms)
-          ✓ should revert because the roposals phase is finished (28ms)
+          ✓ should revert because the roposals phase is finished (97ms)
       Voting Session test :
         setVote() before startVotingSession() test :
-          ✓ should check only voters (80ms)
+          ✓ should check only voters (49ms)
-          ✓ should revert because the vote phase is not yet open (38ms)
+          ✓ should revert because the vote phase is not yet open (37ms)
         startVotingSession() test :
-          ✓ should define that the user is not allowed to interact with the function (55ms)
+          ✓ should define that the user is not allowed to interact with the function (60ms)
-          ✓ should must verify that the Workflow Status Change (134ms, 30754 gas)
+          ✓ should must verify that the Workflow Status Change (131ms, 30754 gas)
-          ✓ should must verify that the Workflow Status is VotingSessionStarted (29ms)
         setVote() test :
+          ✓ should must verify that the Workflow Status is VotingSessionStarted (34ms)
-          ✓ should check only voters (35ms)
+          ✓ should check only voters (37ms)
-          ✓ should must verify that the vote corresponds to an existing proposal (34ms)
+          ✓ should must verify that the vote corresponds to an existing proposal (43ms)
-          ✓ should must verify that the vote has been taken into account (151ms, 74913 gas)
+          ✓ should must verify that the vote has been taken into account (368ms, 74913 gas)
+          setVote() already vote test :
-          ✓ should must verify that you have not already voted (37ms)
+            ✓ should must verify that you have not already voted (44ms)
         tallyVotes() before endVotingSession() test :
-          ✓ should define that the user is not allowed to interact with the function (92ms)
+          ✓ should define that the user is not allowed to interact with the function (30ms)
-          ✓ should revert because the roposals phase is not finished (27ms)
+          ✓ should revert because the roposals phase is not finished (37ms)
         endVotingSession() test :
-          ✓ should define that the user is not allowed to interact with the function (32ms)
+          ✓ should define that the user is not allowed to interact with the function (38ms)
-          ✓ should must verify that the Workflow Status Change (122ms, 30733 gas)
+          ✓ should must verify that the Workflow Status Change (132ms, 30733 gas)
-          ✓ should must verify that the Workflow Status is VotingSessionEnded (23ms)
         startVotingSession() after endVotingSession() test :
+          ✓ should must verify that the Workflow Status is VotingSessionEnded (52ms)
-          ✓ should define that the user is not allowed to interact with the function (27ms)
+          ✓ should define that the user is not allowed to interact with the function (40ms)
-          ✓ should revert because the roposals phase is finished (31ms)
+          ✓ should revert because the roposals phase is finished (45ms)
       tally Votes test :
         addVoter() before tallyVotes() test :
-          ✓ should define that the user is not allowed to interact with the function (46ms)
+          ✓ should define that the user is not allowed to interact with the function (40ms)
-          ✓ should revert because the addVoter phase is not yet open (28ms)
+          ✓ should revert because the addVoter phase is not yet open (74ms)
         tallyVotes() test :
-          ✓ should define that the user is not allowed to interact with the function (29ms)
+          ✓ should define that the user is not allowed to interact with the function (99ms)
-          ✓ should must verify that the Workflow Status Change (229ms, 73673 gas)
+          ✓ should must verify that the Workflow Status Change (156ms, 60461 gas)
+          Workflow test :
-          ✓ should must verify that the Workflow Status is VotesTallied (28ms)
+            ✓ should must verify that the Workflow Status is VotesTallied (42ms)
           endVotingSession() after tallyVotes() test :
-          ✓ should define that the user is not allowed to interact with the function (370ms)
+            ✓ should define that the user is not allowed to interact with the function (31ms)
-          ✓ should revert because the roposals phase is finished (28ms)
+            ✓ should revert because the roposals phase is finished (30ms)
       winningProposalID test :
-        ✓ should must verify that the winning proposition is equal to 1 (24ms)
+        ✓ should must verify that the winning proposition is equal to 1 (32ms)
+        winningProposalID test bug in the for loop in the tallyVotes() function :
+          ✓ should must check that the winning proposal is equal to 0 because the people who did not vote make win the proposal GENESIS which originally is to correct this problem (35ms)
 ```

 ---